QBRC/iviewer_laravel_copilot/laravel_smp/README.md

 # iViewer Frontend Setup

-In order to use the iViewer frontend on your localhost or server, you may need to edit the following files:
+In order to use the iViewer frontend on your localhost or server, you may need to edit the following files after cloning the repository:

 ## Configuration Files

 ### 1. The Main `.env` File

-Location: Root of the downloaded folder (`iviewer-copilot`).
+Location: Root of the downloaded folder (`iviewer-laravel-copilot`).

 - **Ollama Host:** If you decide to build your own Ollama, specify the Ollama host IP and ports.
 - **OpenAI API Key:** If you want to try with GPT, you can just put your OpenAI API key here.